jpantao/jpantao/README.md

 **A computer science major with a passion for cybersecurity.**

-Cloud Security Engineer at [Ten Twenty One](https://tentwentyone.io/en/).
+Cloud Security Engineer at [Ten Twenty One](https://tentwentyone.io/en/);
+Cybersecurity Associate Consultant at [Dark Clarity](https://darkclarity.net/).

 <!--